rachelspencer/code_challenges/README.md

 Feel free to explore the challenges, attempt them, and submit your solutions.

-## Getting Started
+## Clone this repo

+You can clone this repo if you would like to practice on your own and build a collection of challenges you've conquered!

-To get started with the code challenges:
+To get started:

 1. Clone this repository to your local machine: `git clone <repository_url>` and run `npm i`.

 2. Navigate to the directory: `cd code_challenges`.

-3. Choose a challenge from the list and open its corresponding directory.

-4. Read the challenge description and requirements carefully.
+3. When you're in this directory, in your terminal run `code .`.
+If Visual Studios is installed on your computer, this file will be opened up in a new window.

+4. Each code challenge has its own directory, containing a JS file for the code challenge, a READEME doc and a jest test file.
+The README file contains the instructions for the challenge and also a breakdown of my solutions approach.

-5. Implement your solution in the programming language of your choice.
-Run `nodemon <file_name>` to run your file locally in the terminal.>
+5. Implement your solution.
+Run `nodemon <file_name>` to run your file locally in the terminal to test as you code.
+Remember to navigate to the directory where the file is located in your terminal before running `nodemon <file_name>`.

-6. Test your solution and ensure it works correctly.
+6. If you implement a new solution, re-use the function name, this way when you're ready to really put your solution to test you can use the jest tests already written.
+You can run this by typing `npm test` in the terminal.

 7. Optionally, you can submit your solution by creating a pull request.

 ## Contributing

 Contributions to this repository are welcome!
 If you have a new code challenge to add or you want to improve existing ones, feel free to open a pull request.
-Please ensure that your contributions adhere to the guidelines mentioned above.

-## Feedback

-If you have any feedback, suggestions, or questions regarding the code challenges or this repository, feel free to open an issue or reach out to the maintainers.

-## Challenges
+## Challenges in this repo
 - [Find the odd integer](find_the_odd_int/README.md)

+Happy coding!